Wilbard-Jr82/Wilbard-Jr/README.md

 ### <div align="center">Hi there!
 I'm Wilbard Jr Shinyemba, an engineering student with a deep passion for coding.
 My journey into the world of technology began with a science fair project and a fascination of how things work, and it quickly evolved into a love for building and creating with code.
 My ultimate ambition is to become a full-stack web developer, crafting seamless and engaging digital experiences from front to back.</div>

-- 🔭 I’m currently working on an administration app for my church
+- ⚛️ I use nothing Javascript for every project I have

 - 🌱 I’m currently learning Python, C, C# and C++